Tactile Residency

 After many trials and several travels in the great iron birds that skim across the skies and over the canopy towns in the realm of Ministik—wait, wherefore and what-now is Ministik?
 We’re thrilled to invite you into a new project written by Jessica and Ben Johns.
 Cree & D has been percolating in the background like the healing tonic of a strong, home-brewed yarrow kombucha.
 Written in the style of a Dungeons & Dragons campaign, this is a story of love, family, and of course adventure, as these aunties work to preserve the hard won and tenuous peace treaty between the six nations.
 There’s also Butterball, Auntie Darlene’s werepug familiar.

-The first episode of Cree & D launches Friday August 19th, 2022!
+The first episode of Cree & D launched in August 2022!
 This campaign follows the story of three cuzzins—Auntie Vera, Auntie Darlene and Auntie Mac—as they search for Kokum Cardinal’s stolen staff and work to preserve the peace in the realm of Ministik.
 Listen on the player below or follow our channel on PodBean: click here!

 Cree & D is produced by These Ones (formerly known as Together Apart) and supported by grunt gallery on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh peoples.
 We record on Treaty 6 at FAVA studios.
 Art by Abbey Riddle.
 Music by Matthew Cardinal.
 Voices by Ben and Jessica with Emily Riddle and Matt Ward.